 Addressing the non-homeless special needs population, which includes the elderly and people with disabilities, is an important aspect of DHCD's Annual Action Plan.
 During the past fiscal year DHCD utilized five programs to fund projects for the special needs population.
 These were the Home Purchase Assistance Program (HPAP), Single Family Residential Rehabilitation Program, Multi-Family Housing Construction and Rehabilitation Program, First Right Purchase Program, and the Handicapped Accessibility Improvement Program.
-In FY2013, DHCD funded a total of 281 special needs housing units.
+In FY2014, DHCD funded a total of 147 special needs housing units.
+Additionally, as part of the FY2014 Consolidated Request for Proposal, DHCD instituted a permanent supportive housing component that required applicant to provide a specific amount of units dedicated to PSH.